A joint voxel flow-phase field framework for ultra-long microstructure evolution prediction with physical regularization

 The VFN predicts future PF evolution frames by progressively refining a voxel flow field through a sequence of nine VFBs.
 The output of each VFB updates the current voxel flow estimate, which is then used to warp the input frames and synthesize an intermediate prediction.

 To decide which scales of VFBs to go through during one inference, VFN incorporates a dynamic routing mechanism that adaptively selects a sub-network for each input pair.
 Motion complexity varies across different frame pairs, and full-depth computation is unnecessary for small-motion samples.
-VFN therefore introduces a lightweight Routing Module to predict a binary routing vector indicating which VFBs should be executed.
+VFN therefore introduces a lightweight routing module to predict a binary routing vector indicating which VFBs should be executed.
 This design allows up to $2^9$ possible inference paths, enabling flexible computation tailored to input motion magnitude.

-The Routing Module consists of two convolutional layers followed by global average pooling and a fully connected layer, producing a nine-dimensional probability vector $\tilde{v}$.
-A straight-through estimator samples a binary routing vector $v\in\{0,1\}^9$, which determines which VFBs contribute updates to the voxel flow.
+The routing module consists of two convolutional layers followed by global average pooling and a fully connected layer, producing a nine-dimensional probability vector $\tilde{v}$.
+The binary routing vector $v\in\{0,1\}^9$ that determines which VFBs contribute updates to the voxel flow is obtained by Bernoulli sampling of the soft routing weights through a straight-through estimator, so a block with a high weight is activated with high but not certain probability.
 During training, both activated and deactivated branches are averaged to maintain differentiability, while at inference only the activated blocks are executed.
 This dynamic strategy preserves representational capacity for large motions while significantly reducing computational cost for simpler inputs.
 The final synthesized frame is formed by warping the input frames with the refined voxel flow and blending them using the learned mask.